 Professor Galya Ben-Arieh’s Global Learning Project Expands Students’ Perspectives

-EVANSTON, Il. – Students studying U.S. refugee policy this quarter clicked open a Zoom link this week that was more than just a virtual meeting.
+EVANSTON, Il. – Students studying U.S. refugee policy in the 2022 fall quarter clicked open a Zoom link that was more than just a virtual meeting.
 The link acted as a portal to a global hub of learning.

 These Zoom meetings on Oct.
 24 and Oct.
 26 were a part of a program started by Professor Galya Ben-Arieh.
 She just wrapped up a week of international collaboration with her U.S. Refugee Policy students.
 Known as GNL, or Global Network on Learning, her political science/legal studies class engaged with students from York University in Toronto, Canada and Tecnológico de Monterrey in Monterrey, Mexico.
 They joined in discussions about internal and international migration.

 Ben-Arieh said that it is important for her students and their teams from the other universities to be “thinking about the same questions” and listen to diverse perspectives.
 Medill junior Jorja Siemons, a student that participated, also agreed.

 “It's very important to meet other people with different experiences from different geographic localities and understand what they have to say,” Siemons said.
 “American media, American narratives and American policy can be very restrictive.”